 The other type of camshafts used in engine design are roller cams.
 They are different from flat-tappet cams because they function with a rolling contact area rather than a sliding contact area.

-By choosing to use a synthetic engine oil formulated with high content of zinc and phosphorous, the classic car engine will get the extra protection for any critical splash lubricated engine parts.
+By choosing to use synthetic engine oil for older cars formulated with a high content of zinc and phosphorous, the classic car engine will get extra protection for any critical splash lubricated engine parts.